 OverloadProtectionMBean that constricts the number of requests in the entire WebLogic Server instance.
 The partition-shared capacity for Work Managers must be a value between 1 and 100 percent.

-The following examples show how to define Partition Work Managers using WLST:
+These sample scripts show how to define Partition Work Managers using WLST.

 The following example creates and configures the domain-level Partition Work Manager,